 Key Highlights

-- The global AI market is projected to reach $390 billion by 2025
+- AI market anticipated to exceed $190 billion globally by 2025

-- Expect ongoing developments in multi-model AI solutions over the next year
+- Expect further developments in diversified AI applications within the year

 Real-World Impact